 This recipe has been added to a category called Weekend Food Prep where you’ll find recipes you can prep or cook on the weekend and eat during the week!

 Crockpot Sausage, Beans, and Greens

-This Crockpot Sausage, Beans, and Greens is a healthy and delicious dish, you will want to make it over and over!
+This Crockpot Sausage, Beans, and Greens is a healthy and delicious comfort food dinner you'll want to make it over and over!

-- 1 cup uncooked dried beans of any type, soaked overnight (You could substitute 1 can of beans)
+- 1 cup uncooked dried beans of any type, soaked overnight (see notes)

 - 1/2 tsp. garlic powder